DETAILED ACTION

 Sako further teaches retort heating the sealed container at a temperature of up to 120oC for a period of time to ensure sterilization (paragraphs 29 and 32).

-It would been obvious to one of ordinary skill in the art at the time of the invention to modify the process to retort the sealed container at the claimed temperature and duration since retort processes are well known to require minimum processing times at elevated temperatures, since there is no evidence of unexpected results associated with the feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired flavor, texture/mouthfeel, product sterility, and consumer safety.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the invention to modify the process to retort the sealed container at the claimed temperature and duration since retort processes are well known to require minimum processing times at elevated temperatures, since there is no evidence of unexpected results associated with the feature, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as type of grains in the composition, desired flavor, texture/mouthfeel, product sterility, and consumer safety.

 Regarding claim 16, Choppin does not teach inverting the sealed container.